lilybarrett/sinatra_clinic_travel_tracker/README.md

 end
 ```

+* What if you want more than one `index.erb` file per model? (list of destinations traveled to, list of dream future destinations, etc.)
-* if your template is in a subfolder, for example if you follow a pattern to have a folder for each model so each subfolder can have its own index.erb, you need to convert the string path to a symbol such as
+* You need to convert the string path to a symbol such as

 ```ruby
 erb :'traveled_to_list/index'